yguitton/training-material/topics/proteomics/tutorials/neoantigen-2-non-normal-database-generation/tutorial.md

 # Conclusion

-In this workflow, we demonstrated a comprehensive process for merging non-normal protein sequence data with known human protein sequences, ensuring compatibility and consistency at each step.
+In this workflow, we demonstrated a comprehensive process for merging non-reference protein sequence data with known human protein sequences, ensuring compatibility and consistency at each step.

 Starting with data preparation, we converted sequence data into appropriate formats making it suitable for downstream analysis.
-Next, we merged non-normal sequences with known human proteins using tools such as FASTA Merge Files, ensuring the datasets aligned based on common identifiers.
+Next, we merged non-reference sequences with known human proteins using tools such as FASTA Merge Files, ensuring the datasets aligned based on common identifiers.
 The subsequent steps, involving Translating BED transcripts and bed to protein map, translated genomic coordinates into protein sequences, further enriching our dataset.
-This workflow effectively integrates variant/non-normal proteins with established references, offering a robust resource for further analysis in bioinformatics applications like functional annotation and differential expression studies.
+This workflow effectively integrates variant/non-reference proteins with established references, offering a robust resource for further analysis in bioinformatics applications like functional annotation and differential expression studies.
 By combining multiple bioinformatics tools, this process is adaptable to various research needs, making it invaluable for genomic and proteomic analysis.
 The output from this workflow will be now used for the neoantigen database searching.

 # Rerunning on your own data